James Rockford's Unknown Date

 From Jim's blog: "We now know, Gayle Hunnicutt is this actress, who appeared with Jim in the opening credits."

 I suspect he first believed it was Hunnicutt from an e-mail or text message he received, from member John Greco.
-(In February of 2023 Jim Suva announced to the above-mentioned Facebook group that the identity of the woman in the passenger seat is now known.
-Jim wrote: "John Greco recognized her from her role in Marlowe.")
+In February of 2023 Jim Suva announced to the above-mentioned Facebook group the identity of the woman in the passenger seat is now known.
+Jim wrote: "John Greco recognized her from her role in Marlowe."

-There are many members of the Facebook group, including myself, that do not think the woman in Photos #3 - #6 look like Gayle Hunnicutt.
+There are many members of the Facebook group, including myself, that do not think the woman in Photos #3 - #6 looks like Gayle Hunnicutt at all.
 As a small sample, here are a few of their comments:

 Juha Jarvinen: That is not her.